losrobbos/vercel-deploy-guide/README.md

 DONE!

-You only need to do this terminal login once (it will last for several days)
+You only need to do this terminal login once (it will last for a while until you get prompted again)

-### Deployment test
+### Deployment

 #### Frontend